Monitoring sulfamethoxazole therapy to ensure drug absorption, clearance, or compliance

 Therapeutic drug monitoring is not commonly performed unless there are concerns about adequate absorption, clearance, or compliance.
 Monitoring of sulfamethoxazole is indicated only when prolonged (>3 months) therapy is required.

-Sulfamethoxazole is absorbed readily after oral administration, with peak serum concentration occurring 2 to 3 hours after an oral dose.
-Its average elimination half-life is 6 to 10 hours.
+Sulfamethoxazole is absorbed readily after oral administration, with peak serum concentration occurring 1 to 4 hours after an oral dose.
+Its average elimination half-life is approximately 10 hours.
 Toxicity includes crystalluria with resultant calculi and kidney disease.
 Toxicity is due to a high concentration of acetylated, relatively insoluble forms of the drug.
 Excess fluid should be taken with sulfamethoxazole to avoid formation of urine sulfonamide crystals.

 >50 mcg/mL (Peak)